whlapinel/personal-budget-app/progress-log.md

+## 3/9/24

+- implement session management
+- 1 minute token expiration with warning at 20 seconds left
+- still need to add ability for user to refresh token ("remain signed in")
+- still need to verify that user does not have dashboard access without a token (stored in cookie)
+- need to somehow register "activity" so that token will be refreshed after 40 seconds of inactivity
+- need to implement automatic refresh of token when 30 seconds remain and user is active

 ## 3/3/24

 - implement basic signup and signin functionality (email and password)
 - implement JWT auth and session management
+- sessions stored in cookies
 - storing encrypted passwords in db
 - removed "username"